How Emotionally Unavailable Parents Shape Your Childhood

 The Critical Parent

 This parent criticizes your feelings, opinions, and accomplishments abruptly.
 Instead of encouraging you, they may criticize your mistakes.
 Your mother may continuously criticize your appearance, grades, or choices, making you feel inferior.
-Their frequent criticism can lower your self-esteem and make you unwilling to talk to them.
+Their frequent criticism can lower your self-esteem and make you reluctant to speak with them.

 The Absent Parent

 Emotionally or physically, this parent is not present.
-Absent, separated, or divorced because of work, drug usage, etc. You may have been raised by your father or other caregivers after your mother abandoned you when you were a small child.
+Absent, separated, or divorced because of work, drug usage, etc. Your father or other caregivers may have raised you after your mother abandoned you when you were a small child.
 Even if they are not physically there, you may still feel abandoned and uneasy due to an emotional void.

 15 signs of an emotionally unavailable parent